Simply read 1 John with me♥

 I am currently using ( and loving!)
-Shea moisture products on my hair.
+Shea moisture and Mielle products on my hair.
 I definitely plan on making my own but for now it’s just trail and error.
 I also use some of the oils on my hair that were mentioned above.

 “Even him (* The Antichrist), whose coming is after the working of Satan with all power and signs and lying wonders, And with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.
 And for this cause God shall send them strong delusion, that they should believe a lie: That they all might be damned who believed not the truth, but had pleasure in unrighteousness.
 But we are bound to give thanks alway to God for you, brethren beloved of the Lord, because God hath from the beginning chosen you to salvation through sanctification of the Spirit and belief of the truth:” ( 2 Thessalonians 2:9-13, *my own interjection)